.

 Now that we’ve covered how laboratory information systems are priced in the market, it’s also important to dig a little deeper to understand what other potential fees your clinical laboratory or pathology group may be confronted with.

-For instance, the training and implementation for LigoLab customers is heavily subsidized and no upfront license fee is required.
-In short, LigoLab is willing to share the risk of going live with its customers because it believes in the power of its pathology lab software and the immediate impact the software will have in terms of lab modernization and productivity.
+For instance, the training and implementation for LigoLab customers is heavily subsidized, and no upfront license fee is required.
+In short, LigoLab is willing to share the risk of going live with its customers because it believes in the power of its pathology lab software and the immediate impact it will have on lab modernization and productivity.

-This varies sharply with legacy LIS system vendors that seem most interested in getting a large capital commitment from your lab upfront with license and implementation fees, and less interested in the long-term growth goals of your lab.
+This varies sharply with legacy LIS vendors, who seem most interested in securing a large capital commitment from your lab upfront with license and implementation fees, and less interested in the long-term growth goals of your lab.

 Next, let's focus on hidden costs that can add up significantly over time.

-Maintenance and Upgrade Fees - Similar to support fees, charging a customer for ongoing maintenance or for moving to new versions of the LIS software are examples of ways a LIS company can nickel and dime a laboratory customer.
+Maintenance and Upgrade Fees - Similar to support fees, charging a customer for ongoing maintenance or for moving to new versions of the diagnostic lab software are examples of ways a LIS company can nickel and dime a customer.
 As they say, read the fine print and ask pointed questions during the sales process to make sure there are no surprises later on.

-Customization Fees - If your laboratory needs customization to support a specific laboratory workflow, be prepared for added development and implementation costs.
+Customization Fees - If your laboratory requires customization to support a specific clinical lab workflow, be prepared for added development and implementation costs.
 Because no two labs are the same, customization and cost definitely should be discussed before moving forward with a new LIS company.

-Hardware Fees - Be aware that other less obvious fees must also be factored in when purchasing a new laboratory information system.
-This includes costs associated with the upgrading or purchasing of new hardware infrastructure to support the new LIS system software.
-This list could include hardware like servers, workstations, barcode scanners, and cassette and label printers.
+Hardware Fees - Be aware that other, less obvious fees must also be factored in when purchasing a new laboratory information system software.
+This includes costs associated with the upgrading or purchasing of new hardware infrastructure to support the new LIS software.
+This list often includes hardware like servers, workstations, barcode scanners, and cassette and label printers.
 All these items should also be accounted for to get a true picture of the fees required.

 Summarizing Laboratory Information System Pricing Models and LIS System Selection

 User-based fees and module-based pricing models can similarly misalign vendor incentives with the laboratory's best interests.
-These approaches encourage LIS software companies to focus on selling more user licenses or modules rather than optimizing the lab's operations through automation and efficiency.
+These approaches encourage laboratory information system companies to focus on selling more user licenses or modules rather than optimizing the lab's operations through automation and efficiency.
 The result can be a LIS system that fails to unlock the laboratory's full potential, prioritizing vendor profit over client success.

 Considering these factors, it's crucial to recognize that the greatest expense a laboratory may face is not just the direct costs associated with its laboratory information system, but rather the opportunity cost (more on that in just a bit).
 When a laboratory's potential is artificially constrained by its LIS system, the delta in opportunity cost can be staggering - sometimes 10 to 50 times greater than the initial investment in the LIS itself.

-LigoLab doesn’t aim to be the cheapest option on the market but to be the best informatics partner for growing laboratories that want to reach their potential faster.
+To be fair, LigoLab doesn’t aim to be the cheapest option on the market, but to be the best informatics partner for growing laboratories that want to reach their potential.
 By choosing LigoLab, you're investing in a pathology management software solution that prioritizes your laboratory's long-term success, ensuring a partnership that grows and evolves to meet your changing needs.

 LIS Software Platforms